Music & Audio

 Volume sliders are neither log or linear

 That's right.
 Linear volume sliders are poor because the range from "OFF" to "medium" is squeezed together in a very small area, making it hard to control low volumes.
 Logarithmic is even worse, because the area from "medium" to "loud" is now squeezed together too much.
-Also, logarithmic volume buttons cannot entirely shut off the signal, which further goes to prove that this is not a proper solution.
+Also, logarithmic volume sliders/faders cannot entirely shut off the signal - comparable to a kitchen sink where the tap cannot be turned off entirely, so that it's always dripping a little bit.
 The answer is somewhat surprising as the proper formula is:

 Amplitude = SliderPosition3 * 3.162278

 Where "Amplitude" is the multiplication factor and "SliderPosition" is the graphical slider position from 0 ...
 1. This weird formula seems to be the best match to how the human ear perceives loudness.

 This formula applies for all volume related situations such as: